Student Handbook Agreement

 School of the Ozarks will provide the necessary textbooks that the students will need for each class.
 The rental cost of these books is included in the fee schedule.
-Students will leave the books in the classrooms and will be able to get any books they need to take home at the end of the school day, with the expectation that they will be brought back with them the next school day.
 Books are property of School of the Ozarks and should be returned in a satisfactory condition.
 Students returning a book with an unreasonable amount of wear or marking, or who have misplaced their book, will be charged the replacement fee.

 School of the Ozarks will provide financial aid for families who need assistance.
 At the time of interview, parents should indicate if they wish to be considered for financial assistance.
 In order to be considered, the parents must completely fill out the financial worksheet.
 These items will be reviewed by the Financial Aid Office of College of the Ozarks, and results will be reported to the Dean of the Lab School.
 Families’ personal financial information is only seen by the Financial Aid Office.

 Student Account Refund Policy: Withdrawal occurs when a student officially discontinues enrollment in classes and activities of the School.
 Students who officially withdraw before classes begin will receive a 100% refund of all fees except the $275 deposit.
 Students who officially withdraw after classes begin will receive a pro-rated refund based on the date of withdrawal, up to 60% of each semester.

 Students with an account balance at the end of the school year will be required to have the balance paid before allowed to progress to the next school year.
 Accounts of graduating seniors must show a zero balance before they can participate in graduation.